hadiyarajesh/flower/README.md

 ## Sample
-Sample app is provided in this repository.
-You can find it [here](https://github.com/hadiyarajesh/flower/tree/master/app/src/main/java/com/hadiyarajesh/flowersample).
+Sample app is provided [here](https://github.com/hadiyarajesh/flower/tree/master/app/src/main/java/com/hadiyarajesh/flowersample).
 It fetch random quote from remote api and save it to local persistent database in order to display it on UI.

 ## License